Ludwig Göransson: 2018–2022: Black Panther, "This is America", and The Mandalorian

 On 22 May 2019, it was announced that Göransson was composing the film score for Christopher Nolan's Tenet.
 Göransson was chosen after Nolan's frequent collaborator and first choice, Hans Zimmer, turned down the offer in favor of the 2021 film Dune.
 Göransson experimented with retrograde composition and sampling to match the themes and tone of the film.
 The first scoring session was held in November 2019, and sessions continued into early 2020.
 He worked on original songs and music with Justin Timberlake for the 2020 film Trolls World Tour.

 Since 2019, Göransson has composed the score for the Disney+ television series The Mandalorian, which is set in the Star Wars universe, as well as the fanfare for the franchise's brand logo.
 He won the Primetime Emmy Award for Outstanding Music Composition for a Series for both season 1 and season 2's finales.
 In 2021, he started scoring sessions for The Mandalorians spinoff series, The Book of Boba Fett, which premiered on 29 December 2021.
 In 2021, he was chosen to be the composer of the new fanfare for Warner Bros.
 Pictures, which combines a new arrangement of "As Time Goes By" with elements of the original Max Steiner fanfare.
 In 2022, he worked on the scores of the Pixar film Turning Red and the second Black Panther installment, Wakanda Forever.
 For the latter, he co-wrote the song "Lift Me Up" performed by Rihanna, which earned him a nomination for the Academy Award for Best Original Song.

+2023–present: Further Coogler, Nolan, and Star Wars collaborations

 He worked for a second time with Christopher Nolan on his 2023 film Oppenheimer.
-Its accompanying soundtrack received critical acclaim and earned Göransson the BAFTA Award for Best Original Music, the Critics' Choice Movie Award for Best Score, the Golden Globe Award for Best Original Score, and the Academy Award for Best Original Score.
+Its accompanying soundtrack received critical acclaim and earned Göransson the Grammy Award for Best Score Soundtrack for Visual Media, the BAFTA Award for Best Original Music, the Critics' Choice Movie Award for Best Score, the Golden Globe Award for Best Original Score, and the Academy Award for Best Original Score.